kelzenberg/master-project/README.md

   "files.eol": "lf"
   ```

-## Repository Setup
+## Branches & Hooks

 > The repository consistently holds two branches, `main` and `dev`.
 > Other branches are focused, purpose-driven and short-lived.
+> We do run some code via Git hooks before you can commit on any branch though.

 ### [`main` Branch](https://github.com/kelzenberg/master-project/tree/main)